-Picture 2d:The removal of the dated conservatory and adjacent utility room will allow the complete width of the rear facade to be treated as one
+Picture 2d: The removal of the dated conservatory and adjacent utility room will allow a unified internal space and usable garden space.

 4. Access

 1 Lutton Terrace is not currently accessible for wheelchair users as it can ony be accessed via 3 narrow steps at the front of the building and it has no lift.